 Many property investors are unaware of the substantial tax benefits associated with owning an income producing property.
-We guarantee that you will receive tax deductions totalling at least 200% of our fee in the first full financial year.

 Walton Smith Consultants are specialists in the field of property tax depreciation.
 Under Australian income tax law, owners of property used to produce assessable income are entitled to claim the decline in value for certain building elements and associated articles of plant and equipment.